unixpackage/unixpackage/CONTRIBUTING.rst

 * Additional linux distros and package managers.

 * Ability to handle multiple package managers seamlessly - e.g. on Debian, virtualenv and node-less are installed via apt-get, whereas on the Mac, virtualenv is installed with pip and node-less is installed with npm.

-* The ability to detect versions of libraries or other installed software irrespective of what package manager was used to install them, or even if a package manager was used at all.
+* The ability to detect versions of libraries or other installed software irrespective of what package manager was used to install them, or even if a package manager was used at all (e.g. using ldconfig).

-* Version handling - the ability to specify which versions of software to install or check for.
+* Version handling - the ability to specify which versions of software to install or check for (e.g. calling "firefox -V" and verifying the output)